rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 message EncryptionKeyPair {
   // public_key is the public encryption key. bytes public_key = 1 [(gogoproto.jsontag) = "public_key"];
-  // private_key is the private decryption key. bytes private_key = 2 [(gogoproto.jsontag) = "private_key"];
+  // PrivateKey is the private decryption key. bytes private_key = 2 [(gogoproto.jsontag) = "private_key"];
-  // private_key_type is the type of the private_key.
+  // PrivateKeyType is the type of the private_key.
   PrivateKeyType private_key_type = 3 [(gogoproto.jsontag) = "private_key_type"];
-  // hash is the hash function to use during encryption/decryption operations.
+  // Hash is the hash function to use during encryption/decryption operations.
   // It maps directly to the possible values of crypto.Hash in the go crypto
   // package.
   uint32 hash = 4 [(gogoproto.jsontag) = "hash"];
 }

-// AgeEncryptionKey is a Beck32 encoded age X25519 public key used for
+// AgeEncryptionKey is a Bech32 encoded age X25519 public key used for
 // encrypting session recordings. message AgeEncryptionKey {
   bytes public_key = 1 [(gogoproto.jsontag) = "public_key"];